GladiolusTOsei/Vintage-Story/README.md

-This is my first modding, so I am still learning.
+This is my first time modding, so I am still learning.
 I plan on creating more mods in the future.